cmargieson/fancy-snackbars/README.md

 # Fancy Snackbars

-**Fancy Snackbars** is a library to manage a queue of Material-UI Snackbar notifications.
+**Fancy Snackbars** manages a queue of Material-UI Snackbar notifications.
 Multiple notifications are queued and shown one after another.

 ## How to Use